Teyras/MT/text/chapters/050_evaluation_system.md

 This section aims to list the features that are required in a programming assignment evaluation system so that we can contrast these to the features implemented by ReCodEx.
+The requirements were gathered by surveying various assignment evaluation systems and environments for the management of programming contests (a closely related topic), and also during the operation of ReCodEx.

-### Filtering of Incorrect Solutions
+### Correctness \label{correctness}

 There are many objective qualities of a computer program that can be assessed automatically.
 The most important and obvious one is whether the program